ciscocandidate/400-101/SPOTO-213q-optimized.md

 ![exhibit](exhibits/q138.jpg)

 Refer to the exhibit.
-Between which routers is an LOP session established?
+Between which routers is an LDP session established?

 A. R1 and R3